kubaczechowski/Patterns-Compulsory/README.md

 # Patterns Compulsory
- Implementation of the facade and singleton pattern
+ Implementation of the facade and singleton pattern in the small message app

  # Libraries used
  Maven: